nsmsn/personal-site-v2/src/about/index.md

 ## Profile

 I’m a graphic / communication / interaction designer with over a decade of professional experience.
-Using a human-centered approach, I work with others to help organizations and the people they serve meet their goals.
+I spent a long time as a generalist and thrive on learning new things.
 I’m married to [Eleanor](https://eleanoraldrich.com), who makes paintings.
 We live in Knoxville with our daughter and a small&nbsp;[dog](https://dogsof.dev/dogs/zelda/).

 See what I’m up to [now](/now/).